scipy/scipy/doc/source/tutorial/stats.rst

    stats/continuous

-Random Variables
+Random variables
 ----------------

 There are two general distribution classes that have been implemented for encapsulating :ref:`continuous random variables
 <continuous-random-variables>` and :ref:`discrete random variables
-<discrete-random-variables>` .
+<discrete-random-variables>`.
 Over 80 continuous random variables
 (RVs) and 10 discrete random variables have been implemented using these classes.
 Besides this, new routines and distributions can be easily added by the end user.
-(If you create one, please contribute it).
+(If you create one, please contribute it.)

 All of the statistics functions are located in the sub-package :mod:`scipy.stats` and a fairly complete listing of these functions can be obtained using ``info(stats)``.
 The list of the random variables available can also be obtained from the docstring for the stats sub-package.

-In the discussion below we mostly focus on continuous RVs.
-Nearly all applies to discrete variables also, but we point out some differences
+In the discussion below, we mostly focus on continuous RVs.
+Nearly everything also applies to discrete variables, but we point out some differences
 here: :ref:`discrete_points_label`.

-In the code samples below we assume that the :mod:`scipy.stats` package is imported as
+In the code samples below, we assume that the :mod:`scipy.stats` package is imported as

     >>> from scipy import stats